Centennial Public School

-Centennial Public School is a school district consisting of a single school in unincorporated Seward County, Nebraska, adjacent to Utica, consisting of a single school.
+Centennial Public School is a school district consisting of three schools in unincorporated Seward County, Nebraska, adjacent to Utica.
 It includes grades K-12.

 Tim DeWaard became superintendent on July 1, 2007.
 In July 2020 DeWaard resigned with all board members approving his resignation.
 Virginia Moon serves as interim superintendent.
-As per his December 2020 selection, Seth Ford will become superintendent effective July 1, 2021.
+As per his December 2020 selection, Seth Ford became the superintendent July 1, 2021.